Contents

 In addition you should consider if depicted contents may be subject to additional copyrights, property rights, trademarks, protrait right, etc. and may require the consent of a third party or the license of these rights.
 For example the Disney’s image of Mickey Mouse is a protected trademark.

-If you have accidentally deleted your ePoster/Stack and you want to restore it then this is possible.
+If you have accidentally deleted your stack then it is possible to restore it.

 First click on Stacks (1) and then click on the Deleted Stacks tab (2).